tsilva/curriculum-vitae/README.md

 The Quizzer platform is a versatile quiz platform that supports building assessments that interleave multiple interactive quiz types using a simple unified content authoring format powered by MDX.

 The need for building this system stemmed from the necessity of having more enticing and interactive quizzes that could be easily created and modified.
-Such quizzes would initially integrate into Tynker's content progression system in the form of placement tests that onboarded new users into the right skill level, and assessment tests that guardrailed if users were able to progress to the next education level or not.
+Such quizzes would initially integrate into Tynker's content progression system in the form of placement tests that onboarded new users into the right skill level, and later on as assessment tests that guardrailed if users were able to progress to the next education level.

-This was achieved by incorporating MDX for modularity, enabling Quizzer to integrate effortlessly with different components of the educational stack, including interactive coding exercises.
+This was achieved by using MDX for modularity, enabling Quizzer to seamelessly integrate with different components of the educational stack, including interactive coding exercises.

 My role was to architect a solution and implement the full-stack, frontend and backend.
 Having also built a cross-platform native mobile prototype that ran on Android and iOS, built using React Native (the native mobile version was eventually backlogged and shelved due to a shift in priorities).